 Online ESL teachers share their favorite tech tools.

-Building customized lessons for your English learners involves finding ways to get to know them, grasping their struggles, and determining the best path to take based on what matters most to them.
-By applying these tips for how to personalize learning for ESL/EFL students, you’ll be able to make every class more meaningful as you empower students to become fluent in the English language.
+Building customized lessons for your English learners involves getting to know them, grasping their struggles, and choosing the best path based on what matters most to them.
+When you apply these tips for how to personalize learning for ESL/EFL students, you make every class more meaningful and empower learners to become fluent in the English language.